tcfkaj/Candy-Cane/README.md

 # Candy-Cane
-RNN-LTSM to predict deferment on synthetic oil-well data.
+Predict deferment on synthetic oil-well data.

 #og.xlsx is the original data file containing the synthetic oil-well data.